jhasanjay/adx-kafkaConnect-hol/hdi-standalone-nonesp/Module-11.md

 # About

-This module covers creatinbg a Databricks cluster and pinning it.
+This module covers creating a Databricks cluster and pinning it.
 We will use Spark Structured Streaming to stream data to Kafka in a subsequent module.<br>

 Navigate to your Databricks workspace.